simongravelle/nmrformd/README.rst

 .. code-block:: bash

-	pip install nmrformd
+	pip3 install nmrformd

+.. inclusion-readme-installation-end

-Or, clone this repository on your computer and use pip from the main directory:
+To get the last version, clone this repository on your computer and use pip3 from the main directory:

 .. code-block:: bash